 In previous articles I have noted that higher education enrollments are declining, institutions are merging and closing, and that higher education as an “industry” will look quite different in the near future.
-Those things are already happening and the data is fairly stark.
+Those things are already happening and the data is fairly stark, with over 1,200 colleges closing since 2014 and at least several hundred more likely to close, with the 800 or so private, not for profit colleges with enrollment of less than a thousand students being at greatest risk.
 On the other hand, some institutions will thrive.
 Some, in fact, have already utterly reinvented themselves and are assuming leadership roles in the move toward what higher education will look like in the future.
 Some are very large, consumer-driven models like Southern New Hampshire University, Western Governor’s University, and Arizona State.
 They are true outliers and may, in some ways come to dominate some elements of education.
 Other examples are well funded, well connected public and private institutions that have the resources to experiment with educational and business models such as MIT, Purdue, and Grand Canyon.
 There are also what we might call “niche” players that are thriving on a much smaller scale.
 Examples include Evergreen State College, Colorado College and a host of proprietary career colleges that are experiencing unusual success, typically with non-traditional curricula and instructional models.

 Interestingly, despite profoundly different size, structure, mission, resources, profit status, history and other factors, all of these institutions share some things in common and point to a road map for navigating our turbulent present to thrive in the future.

 One thing these institutions tend to have in common is leadership that embraces risk and is willing to make bold bets, particularly in ways that are purposely outside the expected status quo–they also tend to have high tolerance for ambiguity, complexity, and all around turbulence.
+On the contrary, as noted by James Koch, President Emeritus at Old Dominion University noted at a recent Chronicle of Higher Education sponsored conference, “As I look at colleges and universities today, the leadership tends to not be composed of risk-takers.
+I think that is a function of the way deans, provosts, and presidents are selected… I’ve evaluated perhaps 50 presidents, and that runs as a common string through the institutions that are failing.”
+As I’ve noted in previous posts, higher education as an industry and a culture, is usually structurally incapable of incubating the kinds of leaders that colleges and universities need.
+It doesn’t have to be this way.
 Purdue University, for example, leaped into the deep end of the pool and acquired one of the largest, most established for-profit online operators in the U.S., immediately going from zero to sixty in terms of their ability to reach outside of the typical state university model of educational delivery and dramatically broaden their enrollment market.
 It would be difficult to overstate the boldness of this move relative to the political and financial blow back, accreditation challenges, etc. Grand Canyon built a Christian University with a for-profit tax status, in a large, combined residential and commuter campus model, then split the university into an academic component that is not-for-profit and an administrative and service component that is for-profit.
 Small institutions like Upper Iowa University, with a campus population of less than a thousand students, avoided closure by making a full throttle commitment to serving the military and international markets, as well as nearly two dozen U.S. locations outside of Iowa, which are now magnitudes larger than their home campus.
 Colleges like Vassar and Evergreen State committed to very non-traditional educational models that serve a small, but passionate group of students who choose those colleges because they are different.
 Relatedly, institutions that provide a pathway to professional licensure required for employment will also have an advantage—at least for a while.
 Good examples are vocational colleges that provide credentials for trades requiring licensure and just about anything in the health sciences that leads to careers as clinical practitioners.
 And importantly, the greatest outliers experiencing the greatest success, not only have the right institutional leadership, they also have boards that are equally up to the task—willing to take risk and endure the criticism that inevitably comes from being on the leading edge of any meaningful variance from the status quo.

 Value Proposition for Customers